-- F. INFORMAL ACTION.
-In the event that Board action, as opposed to Executive Committee Action is determined to be needed by the Executive Committee, and the Board is unable to meet in appropriate time to act, the President may be authorized by the Executive Committee to poll the total Board. - G. PARLIAMENTARY PROCEDURE.
+- G. PARLIAMENTARY PROCEDURE.
 Meetings of the Board of Directors shall be conducted according to the latest edition of Robert's Rules of Order. - H. QUORUM.
 A quorum shall consist of a majority of Directors, each of whom shall have one vote on all questions coming before it.
 All questions shall be decided by a majority vote of those present. - I. EXECUTIVE COMMITTEE.
 An Executive Committee consisting of the officers of the Berlin Fair Association may conduct management affairs of the Association, subject to approval of the Board of Directors.
 They shall have authority to establish or dissolve committees and to assign or withdraw duties from individual Directors. - J. COMMITTEES.
 The President, with the advice and consent of the Board of Directors, shall appoint such committees as may be needed to conduct the business or to perform specific functions of the Association.
 The lease of grounds or buildings must receive specific approval of the Board of Directors and may not be delegated to a committee or person. - K. SPECIAL OR AD HOC COMMITTEE.
-When the Board creates a Special Ad Hoc Committee, the President shall appoint a Chair and members of the committee to carry out the purpose for which it was created. - L. FINANCIAL MATTERS.
+When the Board creates a Special Ad Hoc Committee, the President shall appoint a Chair and members of the committee to carry out the purpose for which it was created.
+L. FINANCIAL MATTERS.
 All receipts accepted on behalf of the Berlin Fair Association shall be promptly turned over to the Treasurer who shall deposit the same in the Association depository accounts.
 All disbursements will be made by check.
 Payments in excess of \$500 shall be made only upon authorization of the Board unless based on contract or other authority previously approved by the Board of Directors.
 The Board of Directors is authorized to determine the depositories for funds of the Association.
 The Board of Directors shall ensure that the Association is protected with all necessary insurance. - M. REMOVAL.
-The Board, by vote of a majority of all Directors then in office, is authorized to remove any Director who may refuse or neglect to discharge the duties of a Director, or whose removal, in the judgement of said majority, is in the interest and welfare of the Association.
-Notice of any proposed removal shall be provided to all Board members at least ten days in advance of such vote.

-N. ETHICAL BEHAVIOR.
-As a general rule, a Director may not have a direct financial interest in contract involving the Fair without first disclosing that interest prior to any action by the Board on that contract.
+The Board, by vote of a majority of all Directors then in office, is authorized to remove any Director who may refuse or neglect to discharge the duties of a director, or whose removal, in the judgement of said majority, is in the interest and welfare of the Association.
+Notice of any proposed removal shall be provided to all Board members at least ten days in advance of such vote. - N. ETHICAL BEHAVIOR.
+As a general rule, a director may not have a direct financial interest in contract involving the Fair without first disclosing that interest prior to any action by the Board on that contract.
 When a Director discloses a financial interest, that Director shall voluntarily abstain from debate and voting on the issue.
 Directors will not use their positions to secure any item or benefit that would not ordinarily accrue to them in the performance of their official duties.

 A. OFFICERS.
-In addition to the three officers set by law and by these Articles (President, Secretary, and Treasurer), four additional officers positions are hereby created.
+In addition to the three officers set by law and by these Articles (President, Secretary, and Treasurer), four additional officer's positions are hereby created.
 The positions are Vice President, Assistant Secretary in charge of the official book, Facility Director and Assistant Treasurer.
 The Board of Directors shall annually elect all size positions at the Organizational Meeting.
 All officers shall serve without bond.